syncfusion-content/ej2-grid-docs/ej2-javascript/grid/row/row-template.md

 {% previewsample "page.domainurl/code-snippet/grid/row-template-cs30" %}
 {% endif %}

->The [`rowTemplate`](../../api/grid/#rowtemplate) property accepts only the TR element.

 ## Row template with formatting

+The row template feature in Syncfusion Grid allows you to customize the layout of rows in the grid.
+This is useful when you want to display images, buttons, or other custom content within the rows of a grid.

-If the [`rowTemplate`](../../api/grid/#rowtemplate) is used, the value cannot be  formatted  inside the template using the [`columns.format`](../../api/grid/column/#format) property.
-In that case, a function should be defined globally to format the value and invoke it inside the template.
+By default, Syncfusion Grid provides the [columns.format](../../api/grid/column/#format) property to format the values displayed in each column.
+However, when using the [rowtemplate](../../api/grid/#rowtemplate), the `columns.format` property cannot be directly applied to format the values inside the template.

+To format the values within the row template, you can define a global function that handles the formatting logic.
+This function can be invoked inside the template to format the corresponding values.

+Here is an example of how to define a global formatting function for a date column and use it inside a `rowTemplate`:

 {% if page.publishingplatform == "typescript" %}